Lutie/TTRPG_Rules/terre-exile/notes/creation_lists/personas.md

     Description: Cats are agile, observant, and independent, often quick to react and able to assess a situation with sharp instincts.
 Known for their balance and self-sufficiency, cats move gracefully and skillfully.
     Strong attributes: Agility, Dexterity, or Luck
     Weak attributes: Willpower, Constitution, or Charisma
-    Note: Cats’ strength lies in agility and intuition, though they may lack physical durability and are known for their aloofness.
+    Note: Cat's strength lies in agility and intuition, though they may lack physical durability and are known for their aloofness.

 ## Hawk

     Description: Hawks are sharp-eyed, powerful, and charismatic.
 They are creatures of precision and focus, often seen as symbols of royalty and authority, ruling over the skies with splendor and grace.
     Strong attributes: Perception, Charisma, or Dexterity
-    Weak attributes: Luck, Intelligence, or Ruse
+    Weak attributes: Luck, Intelligence, or Cunning
     Note: Hawks have a regal presence that fits well with Charisma as a strong trait, embodying more of an authoritative aura than wisdom.

 ## Sheep